 Blend the filling:

 - If you soaked the cashews, drain and pat dry.
-Next, blend the cashews with the liquid ingredients (lemon juice, vanilla, and ¼ cup milk, if using) until incorporated but still chunky.
+Next, blend the cashews with the liquid ingredients (lemon juice, vanilla, and ¼ cup milk, if using) until incorporated but not quite smooth.
 Once the cashews are mostly broken down, add the coconut cream, sugar, and salt, and blend until smooth.
 Stop as needed to scrape down the sides of the blender, and use a tamper if your blender comes with one.

 - Add the cream cheese and blend just until smooth.
-Refrigerate the filling until cool, 30 minutes to 1 hour depending on how warm the mixture got during blending.
+If using sprinkles, refrigerate the filling until cool, 30 minutes to 1 hour depending on how warm the mixture got during blending (heat melts the colors in the sprinkles).

-- Scatter about 1 tablespoon of sprinkles onto the crust.
+- If using sprinkles, scatter about 1 tablespoon onto the crust.
 Pour half of the cheesecake filling on top.
 Add another heaping tablespoon of sprinkles, then pour in the rest of the filling.
 Smooth the top with a spoon or silicone spatula.
 Decorate the cheesecake with as many sprinkles as you like.
+If not using sprinkles or any other additions simply pour all of the filling into the crust and smooth the top.

 - Place cheesecake in freezer, uncovered, for at least 2 hours, preferably 3 to 4.
 Carefully release the sides of the springform pan.
 Transfer cheesecake to a serving platter, slice, and serve.
 See storage tips below.